Get Exam Information

 The Secretary of State's office must receive 45 days prior to the date of the examination the Application to Qualify with the qualifying fee of $25 and the Notary Examination Registration Form with a separate examination registration fee of $75

-These times are recommended only; applicants may spend as much time as they choose on a component, not to exceed six hours for the entire testing period, including any breaks the applicant may elect to take between components.
-Although applicants may use the time in any manner they choose, they must complete and turn in the materials for one component before proceeding to the next.
+These times are recommended only; applicants may spend as much time as they choose on a part, not to exceed five hours for the entire testing period, including any breaks the applicant may elect to take between parts.
+Although applicants may use the time in any manner they choose, they must complete and turn in the materials for one part before proceeding to the next.

-Two parts comprise the Scenario Component: (1) a Written Part that requires candidates to demonstrate the ability to write basic notarial acts in proper form; and (2) a Critical Knowledge Part that requires applicants to demonstrate critical understanding of specific notarial acts and related instruments by reading texts of scenarios that mirror notarial practice in Louisiana and responding to multiple-choice items based on the texts.
-To achieve a passing score on the Scenario Component, applicants must pass both parts in a single sitting or administration of the Louisiana Notary Public Examination.
+The Scenario Component, a performance assessment through which examinees demonstrate practical notarial ability, includes two parts: (1) a Writing part that requires candidates to demonstrate the ability to write basic notarial acts in proper form, and (2) a Critical Knowledge part that requires applicants to demonstrate critical understanding of specific notarial acts and related instruments by reading texts of scenarios that mirror notarial practice in Louisiana and responding to multiple-choice items based on the texts.
+To achieve a passing score on the Scenario Component, applicants must pass both parts within a three-year period, though not necessarily in a single sitting or administration of the Louisiana Notary Public Examination.

-The recommended time for the Critical Knowledge Part is three hours.
-Applicants will read scenarios in which constituents request the development of notarial instruments.
-In lieu of actually writing or developing the instruments, applicants will respond to multiple-choice items pertaining to the notary’s role in addressing the intent of the parties.
-Preparation for the Scenario Component should be focused on notarial acts and instruments associated with (1) the conveyance and mortgage of movable or immovable property; (2) notarial testaments; and (3) succession by affidavit; however, applicants should be knowledgeable of the inclusive list of notarial instruments and areas of concern presented on pages 569 to 572 of the official study guide.
+In the Critical Knowledge part, with a recommended time of three hours, applicants read scenarios in which constituents request the development of notarial instruments.
+In lieu of actually writing or developing the instruments, applicants respond to multiple-choice items pertaining to the notary’s role in addressing the intent of the parties.
+Preparation for this part of the Scenario Component should focus on notarial acts and instruments associated with (1) the conveyance and mortgage of movable or immovable property; (2) notarial testaments; and (3) succession by affidavit; however, applicants should be knowledgeable of the inclusive list of notarial instruments and areas of concern presented on pages 575 to 578 of the official study guide.

-For the Scenario Component the applicant may use only the current (2013) edition of Fundamentals of Louisiana Notarial Law and Practice (the Louisiana notary-public examination official study guide published by the Secretary of State), although it is not required.
-The pages existing in the study guide may be marked up, highlighted, or annotated in any way, but it may NOT include inserted pages, tabs, or attachments of any kind.
-An attachment will consist of any material affixed (glued, taped, stapled, et.al.) or overlaid into or on any pages of the book.
+For each part of the Scenario Component the applicant may use only the current (2014) edition of Fundamentals of Louisiana Notarial Law and Practice (the Louisiana notary-public examination official study guide published by the Secretary of State), although it is not required.
+The pages existing in the study guide may be marked up, highlighted, or annotated in any way, but may NOT include inserted pages of any kind.
+Tabs of no more than 2-inches-by-two-inches may be used to mark a page in the study guide.
+No other type of attachment of any kind is allowed, whether glued, taped, stapled, or otherwise affixed to the book or overlaid into or on any pages of the book.
 No other resources may be used on this portion of the examination.

 Sources of Examination Items

-The December 7, 2013, examination will be drawn from the 2013 edition of the official study guide and from the 2012 or 2013 edition of the LCC.
-Substantive information in earlier editions of both the LCC and the official study guide is no longer applicable to informed and accurate notarial practice.
+The June 7, 2014, examination will be drawn from the 2014 edition of the official study guide.
+Substantive information in earlier editions of the official study guide is no longer applicable to informed and accurate notarial practice.

 Exemption from Specific Components